Unseeded Fernandez, 19, reaches 1st Slam final at U.S. Open

 NEW YORK (AP) — Leylah Fernandez’s first major semifinal, at the U.S. Open just days after her 19th birthday, did not go her way at the start.

-She recovered from dropping the initial three games to take a lead, before No. 2 seed Aryna Sabalenka pushed a match filled with momentum swings to a back-and-forth third set.
+Still, she recovered from dropping the initial three games to take a lead.
+Then, her opponent, No. 2 seed Aryna Sabalenka, pushed a match filled with momentum swings to a third set.
 No matter what, Fernandez did not worry.
 Didn’t waver.

 And why would she at this point?
 The Canadian’s poise, it seems, is as limitless has her potential.
 And no foe, no matter how accomplished or highly ranked, poses an insurmountable problem.
 Speedy afoot and steady at crunch time, the unseeded Fernandez edged Sabalenka 7-6 (3), 4-6, 6-4 on Thursday night in Arthur Ashe Stadium, earning right to play for a Grand Slam title.